6 months, 3 weeks ago email@example.comParticipant

 Let me know.

 That’s perfect!
 Thanks so much!!
-So my last question is will it continue to function this way when I update the theme or am I going to have to change this code in the functions.php file after each update?3 months, 1 week ago MirelaKeymaster
+So my last question is will it continue to function this way when I update the theme or am I going to have to change this code in the functions.php file after each update?6 months ago MirelaKeymaster

 Yes, you will need to change it after theme update.
 Since this is a modification made in the parent theme and updates overwrite all theme parent files.